Diet for Intrahepatic Cholestasis of Pregnancy (ICP)

 The Perinatal Research Group on ICP in Argentina for the Clinical Practice Guideline recommend a healthy diet as part of the treatment.
 Although currently there is no research into Intrahepatic Cholestasis of Pregnancy and diet there is some evidence to suggest that it may help women that experience ICP to reduce symptoms.
 Please keep in mind there is no way to prevent or cure and once you are diagnosed there is no reversing ICP with healthy foods.

 Pregnant women should not replace a healthy diet with any treatment and management plan that may have been implemented by the healthcare provider.
-Treatments such as the medicine Ursodeoxycholic acid (UDCA or Urso) and preterm delivery by 37 weeks are still necessary to follow as directed by the healthcare provider.
+Treatments such as the medicine Ursodeoxycholic acid (UDCA or Urso) and early delivery are still necessary to follow as directed by the healthcare provider.

 Food is powerful for good health and during pregnancy even more important to have better nutrition during pregnancy.
 Women with Cholestasis of Pregnancy notice less itchy symptoms following a nutritious diet of real food that is whole, fresh and unprocessed.
 Learn more about self care for women with ICP.

 Please consult with your Healthcare provider if you were diagnosed with gestational diabetes as they may have already given you dietary advice and they will need to review and approve this information.
 Pregnant women with a diet with gestational diabetes may have different needs from our recommendations.

 *Please consult with your doctor before implementing any diet changes*

 Whole Fruits & Vegetables Filled with Essential Nutrients for Pregnancy

 Whole fruits and vegetables contain important nutrients your body needs including vitamins, minerals and fiber.
 Fresh fruit and vegetables are the best options.